Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/Authentication Layer/TTVP.md

 ---

-TTVP ensures that Interstellar users retain full control over transaction authorization, using a privacy-preserving flow that is verifiable, decentralized, and resistant to device-level compromise.
+TAVP ensures that Interstellar users retain full control over transaction or sensitive action authorization, using a privacy-preserving flow that is verifiable, decentralized, and resistant to device-level compromise.